+This paper presents different types of multi-disciplinary Knowledge Resources from complementary discipline collections and resources in reference with geo-spatial disciplines.
+The paper especially discusses the practice of formalised conceptual knowledge complements created with multi-disciplinary collections, containers, and referenced resources.
 It is a truth universally acknowledged, that geo-spatial disciplines are specialised and very much concentrating on providing solutions and tools for spatial data.
 When it gets to more complex situations, then, spatial data based on numerical coordinate reference systems and domain only approaches may not be sufficient.
 This is, for example, the case when describing the target knowledge with mathematical spacial facets and dimensions is not sufficient.

 Many information and context maybe lost when knowledge is handled as plain data and mapped to preexisting attributes and categories.
 This is the case when a more holistic and more fundamental approach should be considered.
 In practice, associating different objectives and intentions, systematic knowledge, and physical features with knowledge, from methodology to implementation and realisation, can provide valuable solutions.
 The principles of superordinate knowledge provide such fundaments, from methodology to realisation.

-The resulting solution should be complementary to the commonly available geo-spatial topologies, taxonomies, and features.
+The resulting solution is a comprehensive subset of conceptual knowledge, which should be complementary to the commonly available geo-spatial topologies, taxonomies, and features and the multi-disciplinary context.
 In consequence, the means of describing spatial data, objects, entities, and context should be substantially extended.